 We don’t currently have traps for sale but are developing a guide to backyard trapping that will include information about what traps to use and where to buy them.
 Check whether your local community group has traps to buy or borrow.

-We are supporting communities to do predator control in ten priority reserves, starting with Dalmore Reserve and Chingford Park.
+We are supporting communities to do predator control in the following priority reserves:

-- If your group is keen to get involved at a priority reserve, please get in touch.
+If you are part of a local community group that is keen to get involved at one of these reserves, please get in touch.

 The City Sanctuary project is targeting rats, possums and stoats as these are the species included in the Predator Free 2050 strategy.
 We expect other pest species (like mice, weasels and hedgehogs) will also be caught.